CURRENT RESEARCH PROJECTS:

 Towards Real-Time Fecal Indicator Bacteria Monitoring in Nearshore Waters

 Antibiotic resistant bacteria has been recognized by numerous intergovernmental organizations as one of the principal public health threats of the 21st century.
 The impact of antibiotic resistant bacteria will only be magnified in low- and middle-income countries which account for roughly 80% of the global burden of disease.
-Our lab’s work on antibiotic resistance is multi-faceted, with studies being conducted in both eastern NC waterways and in peri-urban households in Bekasi, Indonesia.
-At the core of this work is developing new methods for detecting antibiotic resistant bacteria under field conditions, outside of a traditional laboratory setting to bolster global surveillance efforts for monitoring antibiotic resistant organisms.
+Our group has developed new methods for detecting antibiotic resistant bacteria under field conditions, outside of a traditional laboratory setting to bolster global surveillance efforts for monitoring antibiotic resistant organisms.
+We have evaluated shallow ground water wells used for drinking water for antibiotic resistant E.coli.
+To identify the potential sources of these organisms, we have also assessed septic system effluent, soil, domestic animal feces, and floodwaters around homes.
+We have worked in Metro and Bekasi Indonesia.

 Collaborators: University of Technology Sydney, University of Indonesia